 Kill List is directed by Ben Wheatley.
 It stars Neil Maskell, MyAnna Buring, Michael Smiley and Emma Fryer in the lead roles.
 The film was made on a shoestring budget of $800,000 and is a good effort.
 I finally took the time out to watch the film after many requests for an explanation.
 The film is extremely open-ended.
 Hence, you’re going to see a lot of speculation throughout the article.
-Here’s the film Kill List explained, spoilers ahead.
+Here’s the plot and ending of the movie Kill List explained, spoilers ahead.

 Because I’m terribly equipped with religious knowledge, I will refrain from taking the article in that direction.
 However, please do drop a comment if you have information on that front.
 Let’s begin with The Cult.

 This is a group of crazies who seem to be trying to possibly fulfill a prophecy.
 The prophecy is that they will soon find a leader to take their cult forward into further craziness.
 Like Morpheus locates Neo, this cult identifies their “chosen one” to be a man named Jay.

 Jay is a former soldier who is now working as a hitman.
 Jay is shown to have major anger issues and seems to have done something terrible in a prior mission in Kiev.
 We are not shown or told what this terrible thing was.
 But his action in Kiev makes this cult begin to follow him.
 They believe they have found their “chosen one”.
 But he’s not yet ready.
 They need to reconstruct him.
 Unlike a classic situation where the hitman’s wife is unaware of his day job, Jay’s wife knows everything.
 Her name is Shelly.